nodejs/loaders/README.md

 - [x] Implement chaining as described in the [design](doc/design/proposal-chaining-middleware.md), where the `default<hookName>` becomes `next` and references the next registered hook in the chain. https://github.com/nodejs/node/pull/42623

-- [ ] Move loaders off thread
+- [ ] Move loaders off thread.

+   We hope that moving loaders off thread will allow us to preserve an async `resolve` hook while supporting the sync `import.meta.resolve` API.
+If that turns out to be unachievable, however, then:

+   - [ ] Convert `resolve` from async to sync https://github.com/nodejs/node/pull/43363

+      - [ ] Add an async `resolve` to [`module`](https://nodejs.org/api/module.html) module

+      - [ ] Consider an API for async operations before resolution begins, such as `preImport` https://github.com/nodejs/loaders/pull/89

+- [ ] Provide a way to register loaders without a command-line flag, for example via a `"loaders"` field in `package.json`.

+- [ ] Support loading source when the return value of `load` has `format: 'commonjs'`.
+See https://github.com/nodejs/node/issues/34753#issuecomment-735921348 and https://github.com/nodejs/loaders-test/blob/835506a638c6002c1b2d42ab7137db3e7eda53fa/coffeescript-loader/loader.js#L45-L50.

+- [ ] Finish and stabilize `--experimental-vm-modules` so that `vm` fully supports ESM.

+### Milestone 2: Usability improvements

+- [ ] First-class support for [import maps](https://github.com/WICG/import-maps) that doesn’t require a custom loader.

-- [ ] Add helper/utility functions [`module`](https://nodejs.org/api/module.html) module
+- [ ] Add helper/utility functions to reduce boilerplate in user-defined hooks

    - [ ] Start with the functions that make up the ESM resolution algorithm as defined in the [spec](https://nodejs.org/api/esm.html#resolver-algorithm-specification).
 Create helper functions for each of the functions defined in that psuedocode: `esmResolve`, `packageImportsResolve`, `packageResolve`, `esmFileFormat`, `packageSelfResolve`, `readPackageJson`, `packageExportsResolve`, `lookupPackageScope`, `packageTargetResolve`, `packageImportsExportsResolve`, `patternKeyCompare`.
 (Not necessarily all with these exact names, but corresponding to these functions from the spec.)

    - [ ] Follow up with similar helper functions that make up what happens within Node’s internal `load`.
 (Definitions to come.)

+- [ ] Helper/utility functions to allow access to the CommonJS named exports discovery algorithm (`cjs-module-lexer`).

+- [ ] Hooks for customizing the REPL, including transpilation and tab completion.
+Support users pasting TypeScript (or CoffeeScript or whatever) into the REPL and having just as good an experience as with plain JavaScript.

-- [ ] Support loading source when the return value of `load` has `format: 'commonjs'`.
-See https://github.com/nodejs/node/issues/34753#issuecomment-735921348 and https://github.com/nodejs/loaders-test/blob/835506a638c6002c1b2d42ab7137db3e7eda53fa/coffeescript-loader/loader.js#L45-L50.
+   - [ ] Support top-level `await` in the REPL, if possible.

-- [ ] First-class support for [import maps](https://github.com/WICG/import-maps) that doesn’t require a custom loader.

-We hope that moving loaders off thread will allow us to preserve an async `resolve` hook while supporting the sync `import.meta.resolve` API.
-If that turns out to be unachievable, however, then:
+- [ ] Hooks for customizing the stack trace (in other words, a hook version of `Error.prepareStackTrace`).
+This would allow transpiled languages to improve the output.

+- [ ] Hooks for customizing filesystem calls, for allowing things like virtual filesystems or archives treated as volumes.

-- [ ] Convert `resolve` from async to sync https://github.com/nodejs/node/pull/43363
+- [ ] Inherit configuration blob to worker threads and child processes.

-   - [ ] Add an async `resolve` to [`module`](https://nodejs.org/api/module.html) module
+- [ ] Provide a way for application code to communicate with loaders code.

-   - [ ] Consider an API for async operations before resolution begins, such as `preImport` https://github.com/nodejs/loaders/pull/89

-After this, we should get user feedback regarding the developer experience; for example, is too much boilerplate required?
-Should we have a separate `transform` hook?
-And so on.
-We should also investigate and potentially implement the [technical improvements](doc/use-cases.md#improvements) on our to-do list.